SharePoint/sp-dev-docs/docs/apis/alm-api-for-spfx-add-ins.md

 ## REST API

 > [!TIP]
 > ALM APIs are also supported for the [site collection app catalog](../general-development/site-collection-app-catalog.md).
-URLs for the site collection app catalog operations are exactly the same, but you can change the `tenantappcatalog` as `sitecollectionappcatalog`.
-Notice also that you will need to enable site collection app catalog in your site collection or you will get an exception when trying to use these APIs.
+URLs for the site collection app catalog operations are exactly the same, but you can change the `tenantappcatalog` to `sitecollectionappcatalog`.
+Notice also that you will need to enable the site collection app catalog in your site collection or you will get an exception when trying to use these APIs.

 ### Add solution package to the app catalog